Ants on any plant are never a good sight. They can multiply very quickly, which means that they can cover the whole plant in a very short time.

 Ants can also be a problem for your pets.
 If you have a dog or cat, an ant stinging them can cause a reaction that could be dangerous.

 Another issue with carpenter ants is their nesting habits.
 Named aptly so, these ants build their home in the wood.
 It does not matter what kind of wood.
-It can be a log of wood, a tree trunk, or just as easily be any wood structure inside your house.
+It can be a log of wood, a tree trunk, or just any wood structure inside your house.

 Sometimes when the ants make their nests inside the soil, they can be situated too close to the roots of the plant.
 This is especially likely if the pot is small.